Seattle Kraken: Owners

 The Kraken are owned by Seattle Hockey Partners, an organization led by Jerry Bruckheimer, Tod Leiweke, and Samantha Holloway, daughter of original team founder David Bonderman.
-Other members of the ownership group include Adrian Hanauer (the majority owner of Seattle Sounders FC), Amazon CEO Andy Jassy, Chris Ackerley (son of one-time Seattle SuperSonics owner Barry Ackerley), and Tim Leiweke.
+Other members of the ownership group include Adrian Hanauer (the majority owner of Seattle Sounders FC), Amazon CEO Andy Jassy, and Tim Leiweke.
 In 2022, former Seattle Seahawks running back Marshawn Lynch and rapper Macklemore joined the partnership as minority owners.
+In 2026, philanthropist Melinda French Gates joined as a minority owner of the team.